Percona-Lab/percona-docstreamer/readme.md

 This setting determines the write pipeline's capacity during live synchronization.
 A higher value enables greater parallelism when replaying real-time events.
 You can increase this value to utilize more target resources and improve real-time throughput.
 This is particularly effective if the source (DocumentDB) has a high volume of changes and the target (MongoDB) has ample CPU and I/O capacity.

-Note: Setting this value too high may saturate connections or CPU resources on the target MongoDB cluster, potentially degrading the performance of other operations.
+**Note:** Setting this value too high may saturate connections or CPU resources on the target MongoDB cluster, potentially degrading the performance of other operations.

+**Note on Partitioning:** docMongoStream uses Key-Based Partitioning to guarantee strict data ordering.
+This means all updates for a specific document are handled by the same worker.
+In rare cases of "Hot Keys" (a single document receiving massive update volume), one worker may be utilized more than others.
+This is an intentional trade-off to ensure data integrity.

 | Setting | Purpose |
 |--------:|---------|